prooph/service-bus/docs/plugins.md

 $commandBus->utilize($router);
 ```

-With this technique you can configure the routing for all your messages without the need to create all the message handlers
+With this technique you can configure the routing for all your messages without the need to create all message handlers
 on every request.
-Only the responsible message handler are lazy loaded by the service locator plugin.
+Only the responsible message handlers are lazy loaded by the service locator plugin.